-Key points from this glossary comes from the Government Equalities Office guidance.
+Key points from this glossary come from the Government Equalities Office guidance.
 More examples and definitions can be found in their guidance.

-What is the mean average?
+What is the mean or average?

-A mean (average) involves adding up all the hourly rates of pay and dividing the result by how many numbers were in the list.
+A mean (also known as an average) involves adding up all the hourly rates of pay and dividing the result by how many numbers were in the list.
 It must be noted that very high or low hourly rates of pay can distort the average.